techidaily/site-games-able/source/_posts/overcoming-win11-steam-network-failure.md

 ## 3\.
 Opt Out of Steam’s Beta Participation

  Signing up for the Steam Client Beta program allows you to use Steam’s latest features before they’re officially released.
-However, the Beta version might make the[Steam Client unstable](https://www.makeuseof.com/steam-client-crashing-troubleshooting/) , leading to the error.
+However, the Beta version might make the [Steam Client unstable](https://www.makeuseof.com/steam-client-crashing-troubleshooting/) , leading to the error.
 Follow these steps to disable the Steam Beta Client:

 1. Launch the app.
 2. Open the**Steam** menu and select**Settings** .